 Independent Advocate – Statutory Advocacy at Swindon Advocacy Movement

 Do you have experience in Advocacy, Information and Advice or a similar role, ideally in a health, social care, children and family services or experience of working with vulnerable adults?
-If so, we want to hear from you to join our committed and friendly team!
+If so, SAM want to hear from you to join their committed and friendly team!

 Swindon Advocacy Movement is committed to safeguarding and promoting the welfare of children, young people and adults.
 Swindon Advocacy Movement expects all staff and volunteers to share that commitment.
 All posts are subject to Enhanced DBS check.